Where to Find Us

 850 McConnell Avenue, Cornwall, K6H 4M3

-Bilingual Family Peer Supporter available by appointment (virtual/phone) Wednesdays from 1pm to 4pm.
+Bilingual Family Peer Supporter on-site Thursdays from 1pm to 4pm.

 Embrun – Valoris for Children and Adults of Prescott-Russell